Skip Ribbon Commands

 News releases and statements

-North Shore Wastewater Treatment Plant independent review
+North Shore Wastewater Treatment Plant Independent Review

 On July 24, 2024, Metro Vancouver’s Board of Directors passed a resolution to confirm initiation of an independent performance audit of the North Shore Wastewater Treatment Plant Program.
 In September of 2024, Metro Vancouver hired a lawyer to develop the scope of the review, the terms of reference for the review, and a process to select an independent, qualified reviewer.